tytydraco/yessleep/out/That_Time_We_Saw_a_Boy_Band_in_the_Woods.md

 “....I mean….”
 Nikki bit her lip and played with her hair.

 Jessica giggled.
 “Okay, when I get back,” and blew her a kiss, then walked out of the firelight and into the woods.
-After three minutes, we heard Jessica scream, and then wet, clawing sounds deep in the distance.
+After three minutes, we heard Jessica scream, and then deep, guttural moans in the distance.

 “OMG, Jessica???”
 I called.
 I grabbed my flashlight.